 So this weekend, I came up with a few alternative designs.
-If you’re in the market for a chart to track your child’s growth over the course of the next several years, you can take your pick!
+If you’re in the market for a free printable growth chart to track your child’s progress over the course of the next several years, you can take your pick!

-If you need a chart for an older child, you might try one of these.
-You can print either the boy’s or girl’s version in color or in black & white, and I’ve also included a matching chart for babies.
-To download, just click on the image of the one you want:
+If you need a chart for an older child, you might try one of the following styles.
+You can print all three in color or in black and white.
+There’s a chart for boys, another for girls, and I’ve also included a matching chart for babies.
+To download, just click the link for the chart you want:

 Now I’ve got to find the tape measure and record how my own little ones have grown.
 We’ve celebrated several birthdays this summer, so this is the time to do it!